Where Journalism and Science Meet: Support a AAAS Mass Media Fellow

 Current events suggest that reverence for scientific evidence is on the decline, while ideology, whims and hunches seem to be guiding factors in critical decision making.
 Moreover, dangerous trends such as ‘fake news’ continue to gain popularity, making it increasingly difficult to ensure that critical decisions are being made with the most accurate, fact-based information.

 For many years, AAAS and our partners have sponsored 15-20 fellows at essentially the same institutions year to year.
-But this year, we have seen a barrage of requests for fellows from media institutions that have never before participated.
-Indeed, outlets like The Washington Post, The Smithsonian Magazine, ScIQ YouTube, Nautilus, and others have all expressed interest in hosting a fellow.
+In 2017, we have seen a barrage of requests for fellows from media institutions that have never before participated.
+Indeed, outlets like The Washington Post, The Smithsonian Magazine, ScIQ YouTube, Nautilus, and others expressed interest in hosting a fellow.
+We were able to meet some of those requests due to the generous gifts of individual donors giving large and small donations from $25 - $5,000.
+This year we hope to continue those placements and add additional high profile sites that have since asked for a fellow for 2018.

 Aaron Sidder (2016 Mass Media Science & Engineering Fellow placed at National Geographic) poses in front of one of NatGeo's iconic images | AAAS/Rebekah Corlew